Rokucraft/rokucraft.com/src/pages/rules.md

 # Rokucraft Rules

+## Main Rules
 1. **Be respectful at all times**
 Please treat others the way that you would like to be treated.
 We are accepting of individuals from all backgrounds and cultures, and absolutely no harassment, discrimination, or hate speech will be tolerated.
 If you wish to provide feedback, please do so in a constructive manner.

 2. **Refrain from inappropriate behaviour**
 This includes, but is not limited to:
     - Threats
     - Trolling
     - Scamming